 PE IGCSE

-Option | Exam Board: Cambridge Assessment International | Syllabus Code: 0995
+Option | Exam Board: Cambridge Assessment International | Syllabus Code: 0413

+Overview

 PE IGCSE pupils at St George's participate in a range of activities to help them balance knowledge, understanding and skills and become effective learners.
 They are assessed and graded on their theoretical knowledge and sporting ability.
 The course aims to develop skills, techniques and tactical knowledge within a variety of sports as well as ensuring that all pupils experience many theoretical learning opportunities.

-In order to be successful in this course, pupils must be able to perform four sports/activities to a high standard.
-This will require regular commitment and participation in extra-curricular school sport, and a high level of participation outside of school, preferably at club level.
+In order to be successful in this course, pupils must be able to perform four sports inline with the specification to a high standard.
+This will require regular commitment and participation in co-curricular school sport, and a high level of participation outside of school, preferably at club level.
 Please speak with your PE teacher if you would like clarification on what will be expected.

+Assessment

 Theoretical component (50% of total marks)

 The theory component is broken down into the following sections:

 - Anatomy and physiology

 - Health, fitness and training

 - Skill acquisition and psychology

 - Social, cultural and ethical influences.

-Practical component (50% of total marks)

-Pupils will be required to demonstrate the ability to select and perform appropriate skills to produce effective performance in practical activities.
-Pupils work with their PE teachers to select which four practical activities they will be assessed in, from at least two of the seven categories featured in the following link https://www.cambridgeinternational.org/Images/329721-2019-2021-syllabus.pdf:

-Not all of the activities above will be covered within the course, however pupils may be assessed in activities they take part in at club level outside of school.
+Practical component (50% of total marks) Pupils will be required to demonstrate the ability to select and perform appropriate skills to produce effective performance in practical activities.
+Pupils work with their PE teachers to select which four practical activities they will be assessed in, from at least two of the seven categories featured in the following link www.cambridgeinternational.org/Images/411735-2019-coursework-guidelines-booklet.pdf Not all of the activities above will be covered within the course, however pupils may be assessed in activities they take part in at club level outside of school.
 The collection of video evidence for the sports that are not offered in school will be the responsibility of the individual student.

-Pupils who study Physical Education typically follow paths such as Sports Science, Biology, Sports Psychology, Physiotherapy, Sports Development, Sports Coaching, Health and Fitness and Leisure and Recreation Management.
+Future Pathways IB Sport, Exercise and Health Science is a natural progression of the subject which is now offered as a Group 4 Science IB subject at St George's.
+From here pupils who study Physical Education can typically follow paths such as Sports Science, Biology, Sports Psychology, Physiotherapy, Sports Development, Sports Coaching, Health and Fitness and Leisure and Recreation Management.

 CITIZENSHIP

 Compulsory

+Overview

 In Year 10 and Year 11 there is one lesson of Citizenship per cycle.
-These lessons are organised in half-term blocks.
-Pupils will examine a great range of contemporary issues related to, for example, rights, the economy, health, animal rights, and laws, with a particular focus on the food industry.
+Pupils will examine a great range of contemporary issues related to, for example, rights, the economy, health, animal rights, politics and laws.
 Pupils will also be introduced to the workings of the UN and have the opportunity to develop skills necessary to take part in the Model United Nations, for example researching a particular country, writing resolutions and position papers, debating and lobbying.
 They will research the role of various NGOs, and look at the function of governments and international courts.

+Assessment

+No Exam.